 Westchester County, New York City’s neighbor to the North, is home to the North County & South County trailways.
-These Westchester trails are part of an ambitious rails-to-trails project that will eventually connect Van Cortlandt Park in the Bronx to Putnam County Trailway via a scenic car-free bike path through Westchester County.
-More than 40 miles have already been completed & are ready for riding.
+These Westchester trails are part of an ambitious rails-to-trails project that connect Van Cortlandt Park in the Bronx to Putnam County Trailway via a scenic car-free bike path through Westchester County.

 - North end of the trail: Brewster station in Putnam county

 - South end of the trail: Van Cortland Park can be accessed via the NYC subway on either the 1 or 4

 - Closest to trail: Pleasantville station is only a mile from the North County Trailway